-The purpose of the Phase IIB grant is to assist the grantee in transitioning the innovation towards commercialization.
-The review criteria for Phase IIB grants (see SECTION V.A.) will be different from both Initial Phase II and Phase IIA applications submitted to this FOA.
+The purpose of the Phase IIB award is to assist the recipient in transitioning the innovation towards commercialization.
+The review criteria for Phase IIB awards (see Section V.A.) will be different from both Initial Phase II and Phase IIA applications submitted to this FOA.
 The review of Phase IIB applications will place greater emphasis on impact and applicants are expected to demonstrate a well-planned path to commercialization as evidenced in commercialization activities conducted in parallel with or after Phase IIB R&D.

-Only grantees from the FY 2017 and FY 2018 SBIR/STTR Phase II FOAs (DE-FOA-0001645, and DE-FOA-0001794) under the eligible topics detailed in Section III.A. may apply for Phase IIB awards.
+Only grantees from the FY 2017 and FY 2018 SBIR/STTR Phase II FOAs (DE-FOA-0001646, and DE-FOA-0001795) under the eligible topics detailed in Section III.A. may apply for Phase IIB awards.

-Only Fast Track grantees from the FY 2016 SBIR/STTR Phase I FOA (DE-FOA-0001366) under the eligible topics detailed in SECTION III.A. may apply for Phase IIB awards.
+Only Fast Track grantees from the FY 2016 SBIR/STTR Phase I FOA (DE-FOA-0001417) under the eligible topics detailed in SECTION III.A. may apply for Phase IIB awards.

 A Phase II grantee may submit only one second Phase II application per eligible grant award as noted above to either Phase IIA or Phase IIB in response to this FOA.
-Phase IIA or Phase IIB grants may extend the Phase II grant for up to two years and the combined Phase II and second Phase II should not exceed four years, unless an unforeseen delay is encountered.